Vinegar and Honey

 “What?”
 Sam asked, forgetting himself for a moment.
 “Sir.”
 He added hastily.

 “I just found out this morning that Ralgar purchased this man, I was coming here to stop this.
-We are so close to a war with the Elves, and if they found out that we had taken one of their kind and brought him here” he spat the word out “they would be fully justified in cutting negotiations with us and declare a Nuearth wide war.”
+We’re so close to a war with the Elves, and if they found out that we had taken one of their kind and brought him *here*” he spat the word out “they would be fully justified to cut negotiations with us and declare a Nuearth wide war.”
 He made another noise of disgust.
 “They should have torn down this cursed structure thousands of years ago.”

 “We’re negotiating with the Elves?”